bitsacm/learning-articles/linux/session-summary.md

         computer hardware and software resources and provides common services for computer programs)
     * Interfaces (GUI vs CLI) (kernel and interface make up an OS)
     * Advantages of CLI - repeatability, backup, remote access
-2. Terminal
+2. Terminal and terminal emulator
     * What is a prompt?
-    * Difference between terminal and shell
+    * Difference between terminal (emulator) and shell
 3. Paths
     * Tree structure
     * Multiple trees by drives letters in windows.
 Single root directory in Linux